 A new column is created in the existing table by Calculated Columns.
 At least one function is there in the calculated column rather than the regular one.
 Whenever you want a column with sorted or filtered information, these calculated columns are used.

 Steps to create a Calculated Column:

-- Click on Modelling tab in Power BI and select New Option.
+- Step 1: Click on the Modelling tab in Power BI and select New Option.

-- A formula bar will open.
+- Step 2: A formula bar will open.
 In that, you can replace the Column word in it by the name of your column.

-- Enter the equation to the right-hand side of the equals to sign.
+- Step 3: Enter the equation to the right-hand side of the equals to sign.